OwenTruong/Handout-Generator/journal.md

 12/3/22
 - I am currently working on another project so recent development has been a little bit sloppy.
 Tomorrow, work on piecing the OneImage template together.

+12/9/22
+- The plan was to create the nodejs version with all of the logics in place, and then work on the browser version, and then finally the backend side.
+However, after two months, I don't have enough drive for this project to brainstorm on how I can make my project special and be worthwhile for others to use.
+I will suspend the project after finishing up the nodejs implementation and after writing a documentation for this project.